thecheis/Boston-Icons/README.md

 Boston icons package are available on [OpenDesktop.org](https://www.opendesktop.org/p/1012402/)

+## Wiki

+There is available a little [wiki](https://github.com/heychrisd/Boston-Icons/wiki) for more info.

 ---

 Any bug or something wrong?
 Use [this form](https://goo.gl/forms/dMcFc2rMjI0fhFxu2) to help me improve the theme.